RAID’s roots run deep and the technology does a decent job of data protection, but a little math and an open mind...

 The math is indisputable.
 But it doesn’t mean RAID is dead.

 As we see in the current election cycle, the comfort of ideology often trumps the inconvenience of facts for a lot of prospective voters.
-A wannabe candidate can state that HPV vaccines cause mental retardation, which is patently absurd,
+A wannabe candidate can state that HPV vaccines cause mental retardation, which is patently absurd, and gain traction with a segment of voters who care less about whether the vaccine is scientifically proven to safeguard my daughters against a known cancer vector than whether the politician’s claim supports a pre-existing ideological view either of Big Pharma (pushing bad vaccines on unsuspecting people) or Big Government (mandating vaccinations).

 So it is with RAID.
 Disk array vendors have spent a lot of money over the years promoting omnia in orbis (“everything on disk,” for those not fluent in Latin).
 They’ve done remarkable work to squeeze bits closer and closer together, and to shrink the electronics packs on disks to make spindles smaller.
 Bit rot -- the leakage of magnetic energy used to store binary state from a cell location on a disk or chip, whether from degraded insulation or cosmic radiation or humid climate -- happens.
 One study of 1.5 million disks found that one in 90 disks contained these “soft errors” that not only make data irretrievable but can also cause RAID errors.